iexcloud/docs/source/getting-started/getting-started-with-an-example-dataset.md

     ![](./getting-started-with-an-example-dataset//sample-aapl-dataset-edit-schema.png)

     **Dataset ID** - Name your dataset by giving it a unique ID.
 On data ingestion, the product makes a best effort to name your dataset, using the data source name (e.g., file name).
 If a dataset exists with that name, the product suggests a suffix to make the dataset ID unique.
-You can name the dataset what you like as long as it is unique.

-    ```{warning}
+    ```{important}
-    The *Dataset ID* cannot be changed once you've submitted your dataset.
-Make sure to specify the ID you want in this step.
+    The `_system` prefix (case-insensitive) is reserved for Apperate system tables and columns.
+You are forbidden to prefix your dataset ID or dataset property names with `_system`.
     ```

     **Properties (table)** The product makes a best effort to